eclipse-archived/ceylon/README.md

 # Ceylon

-This is the 1.2 _"A Series Of Unlikely Explanations"_ release of the Ceylon command line tools (version 1.2.0).
+This is the 1.2.1 _"Irregular Apocalypse"_ release of the Ceylon command line tools.
 This is a production version of the platform.

 Ceylon is a modern, modular, statically typed programming language for the Java and JavaScript virtual machines.
 The language features